-The situation of firms varies, and so does their behavior.12 Some have moved toward privatization, converting themselves into joint-stock companies or planning to do so in the near future, and have negotiated with prospective Hungarian or foreign private owners.
-However, I wish to focus attention here on the ones that have not yet taken any practical steps towards privatization.
+The situation of firms varies, and so does their behavior.
+12 Some have moved toward privatization, converting themselves into joint-stock companies or planning to do so in the near future, and have negotiated with prospective Hungarian or foreign private owners.
+However, I wish to focus attention here on the ones that have not vet taken any practical steps towards privatization.
 Some of these have adapted quite successfully to the new situation, but others are facing serious problems, and in the latter cases the typical attitude is to try and muddle through.
 That means on the physical or real side of production that they utilize stocks hoarded under the shortage economy without replacing them, neglect maintenance and renewal, and perhaps sell off a plant or an office building.
 There is continual disinvestment; in other words, the firm eats itself up by consuming its own assets.
 Parallel events occur on the monetary side, where the steady losses increase the firm's indebtedness.
 It no longer makes punctual or full payments of its taxes and socialsecurity contributions, or of the interest and repayments on its debts to the commercial banks.
-13 Most commonly of all, the firm
+Most commonly of all, the firm survival.
+This softness of the budget constraint has a number of baneful consequences, among them that it leads to toleration of inefficiency, postponement of adjustment to demand, and mistaken investment decisions.

-11For an explanation of the concept see Kornai (1986).
+&lt;sup>11For an explanation of the concept see Kornai (1986).

-12On the position of loss-making state-owned firms, see the article by Mária Móra (1991) and the more detailed study (Móra, 1990) on which it is based.
+&lt;sup>12On the position of loss-making state-owned firms, see the article by Mária Móra (1991) and the more detailed study (Móra, 1990) on which it is based.

-13The sum of the first two debts (unpaid taxes and social-security contributions) in mid-1991 was greater than the entire budget deficit planned for 1992.
+&lt;sup>13The sum of the first two debts (unpaid taxes and social-security contributions) in mid-1991 was greater than the entire budget deficit planned for 1992.

 stops paying the bills of the firms that supply its inputs.
 There is no voluntary credit contract in any of these cases; the debtor is forcing the creditor to lend by refusing to pay.
-This brings me to the other side of the problem: how the creditor reacts to this kind of behavior by the firm.14
+This brings me to the other side of the problem: how the creditor reacts to this kind of behavior by the firm.